-(i) University of Derby Awards: This route is used for all programmes leading to an award of the University of Derby including those studied with a collaborative partner institution.
+- University of Derby Awards: This route is used for all programmes leading to an award of the University of Derby including those studied with a collaborative partner.
 These programmes are subject to an Assessment Board or, in the case of postgraduate research degrees, the appointed PhD examiners or examiners of DProf independent studies and relevant Research Committee.

 K5 Appeal Procedure - University of Derby Awards

-K5.2 Initially the student will approach members of the Programme Team, the Module Leader or in the case of postgraduate research students, the supervision team to seek clarification.
+K5.1 It is recommended that students approach members of the Programme Team, the Module Leader or in the case of postgraduate research students, the supervision team to raise concerns informally and seek clarification.

-K5.3 If not resolved the student completes and submits an Academic Appeal Form.
-This should be submitted to the Student Policy and Regulations team within 10 working days of the date of formal publication of module results or decisions listed in K5.1 (Publication is the earliest point of notification on UDO/College Student Centre system or written confirmation in the form of a letter from the Assessment Board or Research Committee).
+K5.3 If not resolved the student completes and submits an Academic Appeal Form, along with supporting evidence.
+This should be submitted to the Student Policy and Regulations team within 10 working days of the date of formal publication of module results or decisions listed in K1.2 (publication is the earliest point of notification on UDo/College Student Centre system or written confirmation in the form of an email / letter from the College, Assessment Board or Research Committee).

-K5.4 Within 5 working days of receipt, the form will be checked to ensure that it complies with the following:
+K5.4 Within 5 working days of receipt, the form will be acknowledged and checked to ensure that it complies with the following:

-(iii) The case is clearly stated and relates to one of the previously listed grounds for appeal
+iii.
+The case is clearly stated and relates to one of the previously listed valid grounds for appeal in K2.

-K5.5 The University reserves the right to reject an appeal submission without further investigation if it fails to comply with the above.
+K5.5 The University reserves the right to reject an appeal submission without further investigation if it fails to comply with any of the above.